TITLE 44: GOVERNMENT CONTRACTS, GRANTMAKING, PROCUREMENT AND PROPERTY MANAGEMENT

 Section 5020.200 Determination of Eligible Recipients

-a) The following organizations shall be eligible to become recipients of Federal Surplus property:
+a) Organizations eligible to become recipients of Federal Surplus property include, but are not limited to:

 b) Each organization seeking to become a recipient shall be required to file with SASP.